gravitational/teleport/docs/2.5/quickstart-enterprise.md

 * [Github](admin-guide/#github-oauth-20)

 Any SAML-compliant provider can be configured with Teleport by following the same steps.
-There are Teleport Enterprise customers who're using Oracle IDM, SailPoint and others.
+There are Teleport Enterprise customers who are using Oracle IDM, SailPoint and others.

 ## Troubleshooting